shayanadc/contract-testing/readme.md

 and for the response we mock:
 ```
     []User{
 		{
 			ID:   "1",
 			Name: "John",
 		},
 		{
 			ID:   "2",
 			Name: "Alice",
 		},
 	}
 ```

-Now, we need to add interaction with pactflow API to create and publish the pact between client and server.
+Now, we need to add interaction with pactflow API to create and publish the pact between the client and server.

 ```
 	pact.
 		AddInteraction().
 		Given("User Lists").
 		UponReceiving("User Collection is requested").
 		WithRequest(dsl.Request{
 			Method: "GET",
 			Path:   dsl.Term("/users", "/users*"),
 		}).
 		WillRespondWith(dsl.Response{
 			Status: 200,
 			Body: dsl.Like([]User{
 				{
 					ID:   "1",
 					Name: "John",
 				},
 				{
 					ID:   "2",
 					Name: "Alice",
 				},
 			}),
 		})
 ```

-for specifiying the path in the interaction, we can use regex to cover all possible path variations of user endpoint like users/active or users?name=xyz to simplify the mocking and avoiding the repetitive job.
+for specifying, the path in the interaction, we can use regex to cover all possible path variations of user endpoint like users/active or users?name=xyz to simplify the mocking and avoiding the repetitive job.
 ```
 	Path:   dsl.Term("/users", "/users*"),
 ```

-From the server side you only need to run your service against of the contract file which it creates after running the mock test of the client.
+From the server side, you only need to run your service against of the contract file which it creates after running the mock test of the client.

 ```
-	_, err := pact.VerifyProvider(t, types.VerifyRequest{
+	pact.VerifyProvider(t, types.VerifyRequest{
 		ProviderBaseURL: "http://127.0.0.1:8080",
 		PactURLs:        []string{"../client/pacts/example-client-example-server.json"},
 	})